 Perception versus reality

 I know many other people think the same.
-On the outside I look like a normal, healthy person.
-I'm out walking my dog and finishing 5Ks.
-I don't fit the perception of a stage IV, terminal cancer patient.
+On the outside, I look like a normal, healthy person.
+I am out walking my dog and finishing 5Ks.
+I do not fit the perception of a stage IV, terminal cancer patient.
 After almost every three month check-up I have good news to report.
-A majority of the time my periodic scans and labs show the cancer is stable, shrinking or diminished to the point of not even being visible on a scan.
+A majority of the time my periodic scans and labs show the cancer is stable, shrinking, or diminished to the point of not even being visible on a scan.

 Treating lung cancer as a chronic disease